 The real change came when I started using the Shea Butter Richly Replenishing Hair Mask.
-It really does help keep the frizz in my lengths at bay and I have noticed that I’m shedding less, even when I’m brushing my hair I don’t leave a trail of hair.
+It really does help keep the frizz in my lengths at bay and I have noticed that I’m shedding less.
+Even when I’m brushing my hair I don’t leave a trail of hair.
 Cool!
 I use the mask every time I wash my hair, but sparingly so, only on the ends and the hair on the nape of the neck, which is most prone to tangling.
-Once every two weeks I’ll go ham and apply a good layer on the lengths.
+Once every two weeks I’ll go ham and apply a good layer to the lengths.

 Shea Butter Richly Replenishing Hair Mask, € 15

 Last but not least I introduced the Shea Butter Richly Replenishing Conditioner into my routine.
-I’m not that much of a conditioner girl because I feel like most formules weigh down my hair and make it go oily and iffy quickly.
+I’m not that much of a conditioner girl because I feel like most formulas weigh my hair down and make it go oily quickly.
 This one, however, doesn’t!
 It helps detangle the bird’s nest on my head, makes my hair shinier and livelier without taking away the natural movement and bounce.
 A winner in my book!

 Shea Butter Richly Replenishing Conditioner, € 7

-Next up on my list to try is some product from their Banana range, that sparked my interest when it first launched.
+Next up on my list to try is something from their Banana range, which sparked my interest when it first launched.
 Banana moosh on your hair seems like the worst idea but after my experiences with the Fuji Green Tea Hair Scrub and this Shea Range, I think I trust The Body Shop to know what’s right for me and my hair.